Hanza Tower

 Hanza Tower is a skyscraper in Szczecin, Poland, located at the 50 Wyzwolenia Avenue, in the Śródmieście-Północ municipal neighbourhood.
 The building is 125 m tall, making it the tallest building in the city.
 It has 34 floors, including 4 underground.
 Its construction begun in 2011, and had been finished in 2021.
 The building had been designed in the shape of the ship sail, with the project made by companies Laguarda Low and Urbicon.

 Description

 The skyscraper is located in the city of Szczecin, Poland, at the 50 Wyzwolenia Avenue, in the Śródmieście-Północ municipal neighbourhood.
-It was designed in the traditional and High-tech style, and shaped to look like a sail of a ship.
+It was designed in the traditional and high-tech style, and shaped to look like a sail of a ship.

 It is 125 m tall, making it the tallest building in the city.
 Its height from the base to the roof is 100 m.
 It has 34 floors, including 4 underground, and its total usable area is 54337 m2.
 Of that, 22000 m2, is for the residential space located in the upper levels, while 17891 m2, for the commercial and service space, located at the lower ones.
-The building has 480 residential apartments, whose area varries from 24 m2 to 220 m2.
+The building has 480 residential apartments, whose area varies from 24 m2 to 220 m2.
 Its underground car park can house 383 vehicles.